cap-ntu/ML-Model-CI/modelci/hub/register_convert_diagnose_deploy.md

     TensorFlow `keras.Model` object) into all possible model family.
 - `no_generate`:

     Enabled by setting `no_generate=True`.
-This will let user only register the given model.
+This will let user register the given model only.

 There is a short cut of generation, we can save the model in a standard form:
 (See [Tricks with Model Saved Path](#6-tricks-with-model-saved-path))